How Much Mortgage Life Insurance Costs in Canada

 Key Takeaways

-• The cost of your mortgage life policy mostly depends on your age, gender and the coverage amount.
+• The cost of your mortgage life policy mostly depends on your age, the provider and the coverage amount.

 • For most Canadian families, term life insurance is a better choice because it's more flexible and affordable.